 If you decide to use default connection message for request, you may only end up sending the wrong signal to the person you are trying to connect with.
 By using a generic message, you may imply that you may either not have the time to send a personalised request or that they are not really that important to warrant such a personal request.
 On the other hand, by personalising each request, it can come with a reminder on how the person may benefit from you or why they should accept your request.
 This is important particularly if you are connecting with a person you have never met before.

 Make sure that You Protect the Contact Information of Your Connections

 It does not feel good to receive a ‘general’ message sent to many other people.
 This may result to having your connections feeling offended when you also share their email ad with other recipients they may not even be connected with.
 This means that you need to be particular in checking the audience of every message that you send.

 Most Importantly… Share Valuable Content!

 Professionals on LinkedIn are kind enough to share their expertise and knowledge with their connections, and so should YOU!
 If you are an expert in your particular field (trust me YOU are) than you should share this knowledge with your connections.
-Wether that be the latest accounting practises, real estate news, or how-to guides, anything you think provides value to the social discussion, will be appreciated on LinkedIn.
+Wether that be the latest accounting practices, real estate news, or how-to guides, anything you think provides value to the social discussion, will be appreciated on LinkedIn.